alexharri/website/posts/move-to-monorepo.md

 Before the merge, decide what you want the directory structure to look like once the repositories have been merged.

-Most standalone repositories tend to look something like so:
+Most standalone repositories tend to have a directory structure along these lines:

 ```bash
 # Application code